-a.
+- a.
 Describe the state/territory procedure(s) for a provider to request the required background checks.
 If the process is different based on provider type, please include that in this description.
 If the process is different based on each background check component, please include that in this description.
 To request a background check, providers must submit fingerprints, a DCF Authorization form and an FBI privacy rights from to the OEC.
-They have the option to submit these documents by mail, or to submit the forms online and schedule an appointment to submit fingerprints digitally.
+They have the option to submit these documents by mail, or to submit the forms online and schedule an appointment to submit fingerprints digitally. - b.

-b.
 The state/territory must ensure that fees charged for completing the background checks do not exceed the actual cost of processing and administration, regardless of whether they are conducted by the state/territory or a third-party vendor or contractor.
 What are the fees and how do you ensure that these fees do not exceed the actual cost of processing and administering the background checks?
-Lead Agencies can report that no fees are charged if applicable (98.43(f)).
+Lead Agencies can report that no fees are charged if

-\$88.25 (\$75 state and 13.25 FBI) per person and \$86.25 (\$75 and 11.25 FBI) per volunteer.
-These represent the actual cost of the check and there are no additional fees charged to the individual.
-The State is currently covering the cost of fingerprinting using CRRSA funds through April of 2022.
-Afterwards, the individual receiving the background check is responsible for the fee.
+- applicable (98.43(f)). \$88.25 (\$75 state and 13.25 FBI) per person and \$86.25 (\$75 and 11.25 FBI) per volunteer.
+Currently covering the cost of fingerprinting using CRRSA funds through April of 2022. - c.

-c.
 Describe the state/territory policy(ies) related to prospective staff members working on a provisional basis.
 Pending completion of all background check components in 98.43(b), the prospective staff member must be supervised at all times by an individual who received a qualifying result on a background check described in 98.43(b) within the past 5 years (98.43(c)(4)) and the prospective staff member must have completed and received satisfactory results on either the FBI fingerprint check or a fingerprint check of the state/territory criminal registry or repository in the state where the prospective staff member resides.
-Describe and include a citation for the Lead Agencyâs policy: Effective 7/1/2021, prospective employees are prohibited from working in a child care d.
-Describe the procedure for providers to request background checks for staff members that resided in another state within the previous 5 years.
+Describe and include a citation for the Lead Agency's policy: